JuliaApproximation/FastTransforms.jl/README.md

 Due to the structure of the spherical harmonic connection problem, these transforms may also be performed in-place with `lmul!` and `ldiv!`.

+See also [FastSphericalHarmonics.jl](https://github.com/eschnett/FastSphericalHarmonics.jl) for a simpler interface to the spherical harmonic transforms defined in this package.

 ## Nonuniform fast Fourier transforms

 The NUFFTs are implemented thanks to [Alex Townsend](https://github.com/ajt60gaibb):